 Programs to improve patient care and quality of life for persons with epilepsy

-Recognizes professionals who have demonstrated a lifelong focus on and genuine concern for the patient with epilepsy, like Dr. Penry did.
+Recognizes professionals who have demonstrated a lifelong focus on and genuine concern for the patient with epilepsy, as Dr. Penry did.
 Honors those whose work has had a major impact on patient care and improved the quality of life for persons with epilepsy.

 Fritz Dreifuss Epilepsy Fund